MyPortugalHoliday.com

 The harbour on Berlenga Grande, busy with summertime tour boats and tourists

-• Praia do Medão (Supertubos): Located to the south, this is the most famous beach in Portugal for tube waves.
-Under the right conditions, it produces hollow, powerful waves up to three metres high.
-Best suited for experienced surfers.
+• Praia dos Supertubos: Located to the south, this is the most famous beach break in Portugal, known for its heavy barrels.
+In the right conditions it produces hollow, incredibly powerful waves up to three metres high.
+Best suited to experienced surfers.

-• Molhe Leste: Found near the harbour wall, this spot is protected from large swells and northern winds, creating long right-hand waves that work well when other spots are blown out.
+• Praia do Molhe Leste: Sitting next to the eastern harbour wall, this spot is protected from large swells and the constant northerly winds.
+It creates fast, hollow right-hand waves that work when other spots in the area are completely blown out.

 Surfing Peniche